mikeizbicki/cmc-csci145-math166/README.md

 1. you must be the person typing in all code for your assignments, and
 1. you must not copy another student's code.

-You may use any online resources you like as references.
+You may use any online resources you like (including ChatGPT) without restriction.

 Basically, I'm trusting you all to be adults.
 You are ultimately responsible for ensuring you learn the material!